Kyriosity/use-dev/README+/parts/_ext/ISie/README.md

   </td></tr><tr><td colspan="2" align="center">It's better to explore in Visual Studio or another IDE.</td></tr></table>

-It will also take a few lines of code for your wrappers, say `.IsNullOrWhiteSpace`, though not recommended.

 ## What's next

 **IS<samp>IE</samp>** is a subject of expansion (Unicode alone is the encoding [big fish](https://www.unicode.org/glossary/)<sup>🔗</sup>) and a platform for kin features: